Lewis and Susan Jenkins

 Not much more than a minute later he slipped away, switching his blaster to his other hand, and stuffing an edge of shirttail under his belt.

-The right man looked up from his desk in the shipping dock.
-The hall door had banged open and shut.
+The right man looked up from his desk in the shipping department.
+The hall door had banged open.

 “What the…?” he said as the wrong man dashed past.